jan-rybizki/Chempy/README.md

 If you did not install Chempy you can still run the tutorial but need to point to the files in the Chempy folder.
 Basically you have to ```cd ../Chempy/``` and then replace each ```from Chempy import ...``` with ```from . import ...```.

 You can also have a look at the *preliminary* [documentaion](http://www.mpia.de/homes/rybizki/html/index.html) which gives an overview over the Chempy classes and functions.

+## Attribution
+Please cite the [paper](https://arxiv.org/abs/1702.08729) when using the code in your research (so far only arxiv link, will be updated).